Iskra Lawrence: Personal life

 In January 2019, Lawrence confirmed her relationship with songwriter Philip Payne.

-In November 2019, Lawrence announced that she was 17 weeks pregnant and expecting her and Payne's first child together.
+In November 2019, Lawrence announced that she was expecting her and Payne's first child together.
+On April 16, 2020, she gave birth to her son.

-On April 16, 2020, she gave birth to her first child, a son.
+In April 2024, she announced that she was expecting her and Payne's second child together.
+On October 6, 2024, she gave birth to her daughter.